2019/09/27

 If you take away nothing else form this blog, take this:

-Every single aspect of our modern industrial society is connected with, and wholly dependent upon every other part of the "system," which only exists because of fossil fuels.
+Every single aspect of our modern industrial society is connected with, and wholly dependent upon every other part of the "system", which only exists because of the fossil fuels that made it possible.

 Let's let this sink in a second.